Aircraft in fiction: Lockheed SR-71 Blackbird

 In the 1985 film D.A.R.Y.L. the protagonist steals an SR-71 Blackbird from an air base while trying to escape from government agents.

 In Payne Harrison's 1990 novel Storming Intrepid, the US deploys an SR-71 over the USSR on an ELINT mission to record communications between the hijacked shuttle Intrepid and Soviet commanders on the ground.
 The Soviet air defenses attempt to shoot down the aircraft as it tries to get out of Soviet airspace.
-The aircraft briefly flames out, but successfully recovers and narrowly escapes a missile trap by MiG-31 interceptors.
+The aircraft briefly flames out, but successfully recovers and narrowly escapes a missile trap by Mikoyan MiG-31 interceptors.

 Although already retired from service for around a decade at the time of the film's release, the SR-71 Blackbird appears as the alt-mode of the character Jetfire, an over-the-hill Transformer near the end of his days, in the 2009 film Transformers: Revenge of the Fallen and its toy line.